 The website BlackCelebrityGiving highlighted the JWJ Foundation in 2014, noting, “The urge to help others and her outgoing personality led Jah’Kiyla to where she is today.”

-Joshua Williams is on a mission to end hunger locally, across the country and around the world
+11. Teen is on a mission to end hunger around the world

-Through the Joshua’s Heart Foundation, 14-year-old Joshua Williams of Miami, Fla. has recruited more than 10,000 young volunteers and helped raise more than $550,000 to help feed hungry individuals and families around the world.
-Having developed a passion for helping the hungry when he was just four-and-a-half, he uses his website to encourage people of all ages to join in the cause.
+Through the Joshua’s Heart Foundation, Joshua Williams of Miami, Florida has recruited more than 25,000 young volunteers and helped raise more than $1 million to help feed hungry individuals and families around the world.
+Having developed a passion for helping the hungry when he was just four years old, he uses his website to encourage people of all ages to join in the cause.

-To help spread the word and good deeds, Joshua makes use of all the major social-media channels including Facebook, Twitter, YouTube, flickr and Instagram.
-His site also features blogs from not just Joshua but eight other young people who help spread the word and share their experiences with the organization.
+To help spread the word and good deeds, Joshua makes use of all the major social-media channels including Facebook, Twitter, YouTube, and Instagram.
+His site also features blogs from other young people who help spread the word and share their experiences with the organization.

-“Joshua empowers and engages young people ages two and up to find their passion or purpose and use it for the better good.”
+“Joshua empowers and engages young people ages two and up to find their passion or purpose and use it for the better good,” explained his mom.